Singhjyoti24/Vyakhyan/README.md

 # Vyakhyan

-Created with respect to SMVDU Hackathon 2022.
+Created with respect to SMVDU Hackathon/Codethon 2022.